LaGamma-Arianna/root-logs/_posts/2025-04-17-Well-Architected-Framework.md

 ---
-title: "Building Your AWS Empire: The Well-Architected Framework as Your Game Strategy Guide"
+title: " 🎮 Building Your AWS Empire: The Well-Architected Framework as Your Game Strategy Guide"
 date: 2025-04-17
 author: "arianna@root-logs"
 description: "A fun, strategy-game-inspired breakdown of the AWS Well-Architected Framework — how to build secure, cost-effective, and scalable cloud infrastructure like a pro."